 “The only way you can serve the client at the highest level is to provide great value and transact—no more, no less.” – Sam Taggart

 Next time you knock on a door, stop thinking, “How low can I go?” and instead ask, “How much value can I create?”
-The best salespeople in pest control are not selling on price.
-They’re selling on trust, expertise, and problem-solving and making twice the commission because of it.
+The best salespeople in pest control do not sell on price.
+They sell on trust, expertise, and problem-solving and make twice the commission because of it.

 Building Trust and Credibility: Why Should They Believe You?